rmsmportier/DATA210Base/chapter1.md

 Let's practice EDA Goal One, Getting Familiar With Data, for base dataset *mtcars*

-Complete the instructions in the console pane according to instructions
+Complete all instructions in the console pane

 *** =instructions